 Guide to your Child’s Surgery

-As a parent or guardian, you should decide when and what to tell your child, based on your child’s developmental stage and ability to understand what is happening.
-We offer the following guidelines.
-But since you know your child best, we encourage you to communicate and comfort your child the way you think is right.
+As you prepare your child for surgery, you will need to decide when and what to tell him or her.
+What you say will depend on your child’s developmental stage and ability to understand what is happening.
+We offer the following pieces of advice, but you know your child best.
+We encourage you to communicate and comfort your child in the way you feel is most appropriate.

-- Infants (up to 3): You can support your young child by bringing familiar comforting items from home, such as a pacifier, blanket, doll, stuffed animal, music, or a sound machine.
-Your child will sense how you feel and act.
+- Infants to age three: You can support your young child by bringing familiar, comforting items from home, such as a pacifier, blanket, doll, stuffed animal, music, or a sound machine.
+Your child will sense how you feel.
 You can help your child best by remaining calm and being reassuring.

-- Teenage (13-18): With teenagers, the best approach is to be as honest and open as possible from the very beginning of the process.
+- Teenage (13-18): With teenagers, the best approach is to be as honest and open as possible from the very beginning.
 Allow your teen the opportunity to meet with the medical team on his or her own at different stages.
-Encourage your teen to write down questions and get answers before and after surgery.
-If possible, allow your teen to have some control and make choices.
-Meanwhile, remain supportive of your teen.
-Teens may seem indifferent, but they have worries and concerns of their own.
+Encourage them to write down questions and get answers before and after surgery.
+If possible, allow your teen to have some control and make choices while you remain supportive.

 Preparing Your Child